lueenavarro/hapi-openapi3/readme.md

 # Hapi OpenAPI 3

-Generate OpenAPI 3 for Hapi.
+Generates OpenAPI 3 for Hapi.
+Validator should be Joi.
 Inspired by hapi-swagger.
-Validator should be Joi.

 ## Installation